albamr09/albamr09.github.io/content/math/cet/03_differential_equations.md

 e = e^1 = e^{\lim_{x \to 0} \ln(1 + x)^{\frac{1}{x}}}
 $$

-By the continuity of the exponential function and [the continuity of composite functions](../02_limits#continuity-of-composite-functions):
+By the continuity of the exponential function and [the continuity properties for composite functions](../02_limits#continuity-of-composite-functions):

 $$
 f(\lim_{x \to 0} g(x)) = \lim_{x \to 0} f(g(x))